keefetok/btc_movement/README.md

 and scalability + flexibility is there with the fact that primary join key is the only concern here

 ML is very basic design using random forest + linear regression (to test)

+Overall, it can be seen that there are a plethora of data that correlate and must overlap to create an accurate prediction, which even then is still a good enough guess.